 The Eurostar also uses the Channel Tunnel but is a high speed train for foot passengers only; taking you from 3 UK stations to 8 different European destinations.
 It takes 2hr 16 from London St. Pancras to reach the centre of Paris and allows you to bring bikes and large baggage onboard.

 Within England the Eurostar leaves from London St. Pancras International, Ebbsfleet International and Ashford International with journeys to Paris Gare Du Nord, Brussels Midi/Zuid, Lille Europe, Disneyland Paris, Calais, Amsterdam and Rotterdam.
-From these station you can then take connecting trains throughout Europe.
+From these stations you can then take connecting trains throughout Europe.

 How Eurostar works